22 Amazing Things to Do In the Faroe Islands

 When visiting the Faroe Islands, you will definitely note the low population of 50,000 people… as well as the 70,000 sheep that also inhabit it!

-If you want to make the most out of your visit to the Faroe Islands, these suggestions will help make that happen:
+If you want to make the most out of your visit, these suggestions and Faroe Islands points of interest will help make that happen:

 1. Visit Lake Sorvagsvatn